JWST Data Exploration

 Native MAST tools

-Left panel: filter the search
+Left panel: refine the search

-Middle panel: select results
+Middle panel: select and preview results

 Right panel: visualize exposure footprints